-- The complex comprises a main building, an annex block, a garage, a subsidiary building, a pavilion, a swimming pool, etc. Situated at the hillside and facing the sea, the complex is surrounded by rich greenery.
-Due to geographic constraints, the architect designed the main building to be slightly (7.2 degrees) tilted to the north east to avoid facing due north, and the entrance of the complex orientated at east 32.4 degrees south to signify the fung shui idea of "the purple qi coming from the east" (紫氣東來).
-The main building has a spacious semi-circular fore courtyard situated on a 23-metre-depth slope augmented by a stone retaining wall over 11 metres in height.
-Protruding out of the hill, it is an auspicious fung shui setting of "being the champion" (獨佔鰲頭).
-In the centre of the fore courtyard was a "half-moon pond" (now reclaimed) commonly found in villages in southern China, which would mean to bring wealth to the owner.
-"Half-moon pond" is a typical landscape feature in the traditional villages of southern China.
+- 2. The complex comprises a main building, an annex block, a garage, a subsidiary building, a pavilion, a swimming pool, etc. Situated at the hillside and facing the sea, the complex is surrounded by rich greenery.
+Due to geographical constraints, the architect designed the main building to be slightly (7.2 degrees) tilted to the north east to avoid facing due north, and the entrance of the complex orientated at east 32.4 degrees south to signify the fung shui idea of "the purple qi coming from the east"(紫氣東來).
+The main building has a spacious semi-circular fore courtyard situated on a 23-metre-deep slope augmented by a stone retaining wall over 11 metres in height.
+Protruding out of the hill, it is an auspicious fung shui setting of "being the champion" (獨佔 鰲頭).
+In the centre of the fore courtyard was a "half-moon pond" (now reclaimed) commonly found in traditional villages in southern China, which would mean to bring wealth to the owner.
 Located at the left (west) of the main building is a subsidiary building, while an annex block is right at its back to the left.
 A garage is at the left of the annex block and a pavilion is at the back of the main building a bit to the right.
 Further to the right side across the driveway is an in-ground swimming pool. - 3.
 The whole setting of the site is that there are two portions, which are separated by a boundary wall.
 The front portion consists of the main building, the annex block, the garage, the subsidiary building and the fore courtyard, forming the "inner residence".
 The rear portion consists of the pavilion, the garden and the swimming pool, forming the large "outer yard".
-There is a "bird area" to the left of the rear part in the front portion, where an old kennel for the dog of the mansion's first owner as well as some bird cages can be found.
+There is a "poultry area" to the left of the rear part in the front portion, where an old kennel for the dog of the mansion's first owner as well as some poultry cages can be found.
 On the wall of the old kennel there is a small memorial plaque, and on the cage posts there are historical marks of the designer and the manufacturer.